FAQ’s for Indian Sikh Wedding Priest

 Do I need to bring a Rumalla set for the Guru Grant Sahib ji?

 Your Sikh priest has a matching Rumalla and Chandoa set with gold tones which match and is ideal for all weddings.
 If you want to bring a Rumalla set for the ceremony you can, otherwise, a donation for a local charity is more practical.

 Will my family and friends be happy and satisfied with the service?
 Do you have Reviews I can read from previous clients?
 Do you have any testimonials I can watch?

 Please read reviews on Facebook and Google or watch testimonials videos below:

 Sikh Wedding Testimonial – Bride’s Father and President of Gurdwara

-Most of our guests use English as their primary speaking medium, does the priest conduct the ceremony in Punjabi and English?
+Most of our guests use English as their primary speaking medium, does the priest conduct the ceremony in Punjabi and/or English?

 Do you provide a formal agreement of your services with the client?

 Yes, a formal terms of agreement is signed by both Dr. Singh, Leela and the wedding couple summarizing all services provided.

 Will I receive documentation to send to the resort for setting up an Indian Sikh Wedding?